 In 1979, Rev. Joseph Hassler came to St. John's.
 The Parish Council was expanded to include direct representation from all areas of the parish.
 The cemetery, with property acquired by Fr.
 Spahn, was enlarged again.
 Following Fr.
 Hassler's death in 1986, Rev. David Griffin assumed responsibility for the parish community.
 In recent years, the church interior has been renovated, the church parking lot expanded and paved and numerous facility improvements implemented.
 The parish offices are now located on the first floor of the rectory.
 The Sisters left the parish in 1990, and the convent was then used as a place for Peer Teen Retreat Ministry.
 In 2002, it became known as "The Rock" and as a center for both youth and adult ministry.
 The building was destroyed by fire on April 23, 2007.

-St. John's Parish has also grown significantly and now serves almost fifteen hundred families under the direction of Rev. James Ciupek.
+St. John's Parish has also grown significantly and now serves almost fifteen hundred families under the direction of our Pastoral Administrator, Deborah Brown and Sacramental Minister, Rev. James Walter.
 Prayer, worship, education and fellowship in God's name are the focus as always.
 We will continue to grow and change throughout the years, but hopefully, we will remain as the parish mission statement proclaims, "a faith filled Catholic Christian community which believes in the Lord Jesus Christ, in His Church and its teachings, under the direction of our spiritual leaders."